 2. The Book Thief

 This one’s a masterpiece.
-Europe during the WWII has been overly written on and critically analyzed using word-of-mouth accounts, lost-and-found journals, and real stories.
-This book clearly stands out among them all.
-It is a soul-shattering, heart-rending and beautiful story with death as the narrator as well as a character, and a young girl as the main protagonist.
-Hands down it is one of the most powerful books I’ve ever read.
+Many books have critically analyzed and written about Europe during WWII based on word-of-mouth accounts, lost-and-found journals, and real stories.
+However, this book stands out among all of them.
+The narrative is set in Germany in the time of WWII and Hitler’s dictatorship.
+It is a moving story of human sufferings and emotions, with death as the narrator as well as a character, and a young girl as the protagonist.
+All the characters are wonderfully written.
+Hands down, it is one of the most powerful books I’ve ever read, and the stories of solidarity and sacrifice depicted in the book are heartwarming.
 In case you are ready to take the plunge, I promise you, you’ll emerge a different person.

 Check out The Book Thief Review on Goodreads.